 If the c2ml(funct-name) andml2c(funct-name) attributes are given, the user-provided C functions given as attributes will be called to perform Caml to C and C to Caml conversions for values of the typedef-ed type, instead of using the camlidl-generated conversion functions.
 This allows user-controlled translation of data structures.
 The prototypes of the conversion functions must be where ty is the name of the type defined by typedef.
-In other terms, the c2ml function is passed a reference to a ty and returns the corresponding Caml value, while the ml2c function is passed a Caml value as first argument and stores the corresponding C value in the ty reference passed as second argument.
-(The extra camlidl_ctx argument is for internal use by the generated stub code; just ignore it.)
+In other terms, the c2ml function is passed a reference to a ty and returns the corresponding Caml value, while the m12c function is passed a Caml value as first argument and stores the corresponding C value in the ty reference passed as second argument.

 '''

-value c2ml(ty input, camlidl_ctx ctx);
+value c2ml(ty input);

-void ml2c(value input, ty output, camlidl_ctx ctx);
+void ml2c(value input, ty output);

 '''